 Primary Course Writer & Senior Tutor : Carl Hammerschmidt

-The primary writer is Carl Hammerschmidt.
-Carl has worked in publishing for more than 20 years.
-During that time he has edited national publications and worked extensively as a freelance journalist.
+The primary writer for this course is Carl Hammerschmidt.
+Carl worked in publishing for more than 20 years.
+During that time he has edited national publications and worked extensively as a freelance writer.

 Carl completed a Bachelor of Arts in Communications from Macquarie University.
 At that time he started writing freelance album reviews for teen music magazine Hot Metal before being appointed Features Editor.
 Carl then worked on Sports Monthly before being appointed Editor of the first of the new breed of men’s lifestyle magazines, MAX.
-From there he went on to work as Deputy Editor and then Editor of Ralph magazine.
-Over five years he helped develop a market that now sells more than 300,000 magazines a month.
-Carl has worked as a freelance journalist for News Limited, Fairfax, Pacific Magazines, Australian Consolidated Press and a variety of independent publishing companies.
-He has written for Inside Sport, Sunday Life, Men’s Style and the Sydney Morning Herald.
+From there he went on to work as deputy editor and then editor of Ralph magazine.
+Over five years he helped develop the men’s magazine market that sold over 300,000 magazines a month at its peak.

 Learn alongside industry professionals